stonepros/stone/doc/rados/configuration/mon-config-ref.rst

-.. index:: Ceph Monitor; clock
+.. index:: Stone Monitor; clock

 Clock
 -----

-Ceph daemons pass critical messages to each other, which must be processed before daemons reach a timeout threshold.
-If the clocks in Ceph monitors are not synchronized, it can lead to a number of anomalies.
+Stone daemons pass critical messages to each other, which must be processed before daemons reach a timeout threshold.
+If the clocks in Stone monitors are not synchronized, it can lead to a number of anomalies.
 For example:

 - Daemons ignoring received messages (e.g., timestamps outdated)